iLib-js/ilib-loctool-webos-qml/README.md

 file for more details.

 ## Release Notes
+### v1.7.5
+* Fixed newline issues where source string containing '\n' were not extracted

 ### v1.7.4
 * Updated dependencies. (loctool: 2.24.0)
 * Converted all the unit tests from `nodeunit` to `jest`.